Ordisoftware/Hebrew-Calendar/README.md

 If you prefer to use the traditional group shabat, select for example Saturday for Judaism, Sunday for Christianity or Friday for Islam.

-#### What are the times of celebration?

-The times of the Torah's celebrations are Pesa'h or Easter which is the liberation of illusions, Shavuot or Weeks which is the gift of knowledge, Teruah or Ringtone which is the joy of being freedom, Kipurim or Atonement which is the sorrows of losses, and Sukot or Tabernacles which is the construction of the future.

-These are important moments of the lunar year in the solar cycle whose purpose is to provide a benevolent evolution of consciousness by the knowledge of the laws of the universe and of life.
-The Torah says to count these days according to the moon, as opposed to Shabat which is counted according to the sun.

-The application uses by default moon omer for celebrations.

-If you use moon omer then celebrations dates will be calculated according to seasons and there will be an inversion between north and south hemispheres.
-In this case, a day is from one moon set to the next set.

-You can use traditionnals sun days by modifying the option in the reminder, hence celebrations will be same in north and south.
-In this case, a day is from one sun set to the next set.

 #### Keyboard shortcuts